benmosher/edn-objc/README.md

 ##Entry points

-The primary entry point is `BMOEDNSerialization`, which exposes an `NSJSONSerialization`-style API for parsing strings, data, or streams, as well as writing object graphs back to the same.
+The primary entry point is `EDNSerialization`, which exposes an `NSJSONSerialization`-style API for parsing strings, data, or streams, as well as writing object graphs back to the same.

 There are a few categories defined; `NSData`, `NSInputStream`, and `NSString` each have an `-ednObject` category method that will attempt to parse the instance (returning `nil` on failure). `NSObject` defines `-ednString` and `-ednData` methods to attempt to write out the object as the root.